nesi/oa4mp-shibboleth/README.md

   myproxyWorkaround:        Prepend a "/" to the username sent to MyProxy, to
                             get around MyProxy's limitation in username length
   requireHeader:            Require at least one attribute to be present.
 This
                             will cause an exception to be thrown if none of the configured attributes can be found.
 This check works in addition to the checking that is done on the MyProxy host while the DN / extensions for the certificate are constructed
   processDuringStartAction: Process during 'start' action, i.e. before the
-                            approval page is displayed to the user, instead of after approval and before MyProxy invocation -->
+                            approval page is displayed to the user, instead of after approval and before MyProxy invocation returnDnAsUsername        Use the first certificate's DN as the username that is returned to the OAuth client (formatted in 'Globus' format, i.e. with '/' as separator) -->
 ````